firavoyage/blogging/river.md

 sometimes it just works well to be more reserved. sometimes it does not, like, for ideological conflicts, mass misconceptions (the fools imo), or norms/biases. and im not gonna solve it.

+i hold this philosophy anyway, as i believe most ppl are trivial, humans are unsolvable, and speed is a priority for excellence.

 ---